therealnv6/rekt/README.md

 `rekt` is a lightweight, non-bloated redis client, primarily written for the [kotlin](https://kotlinlang.org/) programming language, while also supporting other JVM-based languages, such as [Java](https://www.java.com/en/), [Scala](https://www.scala-lang.org/), and obviously way more.

+`rekt` doesn't aim to have the most features possible - it aims to do what a redis client is **supposed to do**: handle redis messaging.

 # Why use REKT
 * You probably **should not** if you're working on a production server, REKT is still unstable and in heavy development, however we do have some benefits over other libraries:
   * Lightweight, not-bloated